College Intramural Sports Injuries and Prevention

 Feel free to contact us by phone or email so we can recommend the best plan for your needs.

 These posts are for informational purposes only and should not be considered as specific financial, legal or tax advice.
 Depending on your individual circumstances, the strategies discussed in this post may not be appropriate for your situation.
 Always consult your legal or tax professionals for specific information regarding your individual situation.
 In providing such information, Great American does not warrant that all potential hazards or conditions have been evaluated or can be controlled.
-The liability of Great American Insurance Company is limited to the terms, limits and conditions of the insurance policies underwritten.
+The liability of Great American Insurance Company is limited to the terms, limits and conditions of the insurance policies underwritten. © 2024 Great American Insurance Company.
+All Rights Reserved.
+Great American Insurance Group’s member companies are subsidiaries of American Financial Group, Inc. (AFG).
+AFG is a holding company whose common stock is listed on the New York Stock Exchange.
 Policies are underwritten by Great American Insurance Company, an authorized insurer in all 50 states and the DC.
-Coverage features and product availability may vary by state. © 2023 Great American Insurance Company, 301 E. Fourth St., Cincinnati, OH 45202.
-All rights reserved.
 Please see Great American Insurance Company’s Legal Disclosures/Terms and Conditions here. https://www.greatamericaninsurancegroup.com/contact/legal-disclosures

 Follow us and share your stories